czbirka/ILA-VV-TP-MutationTesting/README.md

 |        !=          |      ==      |

 ### Report
-A report is generate at each time.
+After all the mutations and all the tests, a report is generate at each time.
 It is save in the folder of the project.
 The nama of this report contains the date and the time:
 example : *bilan mutations 2017_12_22 19:42:01*